Dead Man Incorporated

 Dead Man Inc. or DMI is a predominantly white organized crime enterprise.
 It was founded in prison and has members in many correctional facilities and streets throughout Maryland, as well as other states in the U.S.

 Origins

 DMI was founded by Perry Roark, James Sweeney and Brian Jordan in the late 1990s in the Maryland Department of Corrections.
 Roark was a close associate of the Black Guerrilla Family and received permission from them to start an organization to unite white inmates in the system.
 The group grew in size quickly due to infiltration by a man named Michael Quinn, who had joined to secure protection for himself.
 He recruited anybody who wanted to join in every location.
 Sweeney sought numbers as opposed to quality as he felt secure with numbers and thought numbers brought strength.

-Identifiers

-Members often refer to each other as "Dawgs", an acronym meaning "DMI Against World Government".

-Tattoos include the grim reaper, pit bulls, DMI, the numbers 4, 13, and 9 (4=D, 13=M, 9=I), and the pyramid with a severed eye of providence.

-The mark of the dead man, an upside down cross for either stabbing or killing multiple people in the Maryland correctional system, is another identifier.

-Skull tattoos with the eyes inked in red also identify a killer.
-These tattoos are worn strictly by O.G. members typically in high ranking status.
-Any member with red eyed skulls in a visible area, typically on the forearms or hands, denotes they killed a very high ranking member of a rival gang or a staff member of the prison system.

-Although members usually don't wear particular colors, some have recently started to wear black and white bandanas in their left pocket.

 Structure

 The gang hierarchy is divided into many sections, with the Supreme Commanders (SC) at the very top.
 These are the gang's founders Perry Roark, James Sweeney and Bryan Jordan.
 DMI members in each facility are collectively called a "unit".
 Each unit is led by a commander, followed by lieutenant, field general, sergeant-at-arms, and a finance officer.
 Around 2007, a new position known as the "elders" has been established between the Supreme Commanders and the units, in order to help direct orders down the hierarchy.